Jeff Graba

 Jeff Joseph Graba (born December 26, 1968) is an American college gymnastics coach.
-He is currently the head coach of the Auburn Tigers women's gymnastics team and has been since 2010.
+He was the head coach of the Auburn Tigers women's gymnastics team from 2010-2026.

 Early life

 Jeff Joseph Graba was born on December 26, 1968, in Wadena, Minnesota, to parents, Joseph, a trustee of Hamline University, and Sylvia (née Eide) Graba, an accountant.
 He has a twin brother, Jess, who owns Midwest Gymnastics.
 Graba was born in Wadena but grew up in Forest Lake, Minnesota.

 He is a graduate of Forest Lake Area High School.